renie26/CR_motion/README.md

 Depending on your preferable solution to keypoint extraction:
 - [*OpenPose*](https://github.com/CMU-Perceptual-Computing-Lab/openpose) or [*PoseNet*](https://github.com/tensorflow/tfjs-models/tree/master/posenet) and their respective dependencies

-If you choose to implement supervised clasification:
+If you choose to implement supervised classification:
 - [*scikit-learn*](https://scikit-learn.org/stable/)
 - [*tslearn*](https://tslearn.readthedocs.io/en/stable/)
 If you choose to implement unsupervised clustering: